Un-Design: A Strategic Framework for Enterprise Transformation

 Impact prediction: Advanced modeling to anticipate second and third-order effects

-Orchestrated implementation: Carefully sequenced changes with appropriate controls and rollback capabilities
+• Orchestrated implementation: Carefully sequenced changes with appropriate controls an rollback capabilities

 Effective Un-Design follows a structured methodology that balances deconstruction with strategic rebuilding: